Syrian Salvation Government: Education

-The SSG's Ministry of Education supervises the formal schooling system in Idlib, with more than 550,000 students, 1,800 schools and 12 universities as of 2022.
-These include approximately 950 schools directly operated by the ministry and employing nearly 12,500 staff members, in addition to the private education system authorized by the SSG.
-The curriculum is a continuation of the pre-2011 Syrian syllabus developed in partnership with UNICEF, with the exception of texts related to the Assad regime or deemed as contradicting the Sharia as per its education ministry guidelines.
-Educational institutions follow gender segregation norms.
+The SSG's Ministry of Education supervised the formal schooling system in Idlib, with more than 550,000 students, 1,800 schools and 12 universities in 2022.
+These included approximately 950 schools directly operated by the ministry and employed nearly 12,500 staff members, in addition to the private education system authorized by the SSG.
+The curriculum was a continuation of the pre-2011 Syrian syllabus developed in partnership with UNICEF, with the exception of texts related to the Assad regime or deemed as contradicting the Sharia as per the education ministry guidelines.
+Educational institutions followed gender segregation norms.

-Education has been severely disrupted by airstrikes on educational facilities and a lack of funding.
+Education had been severely disrupted by airstrikes on educational facilities and a lack of funding.
 In 2022, Ahmed al-Sharaa stated that 200,000 people in the SSG's territories had dropped out of school, warning this could lead to "illiteracy that leads to ignorance, which is a precursor to crime, unemployment, begging, and many other things."

 In September 2024, the White Helmets reported that 170 schools had been bombed since 2019.
 In October 2023, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) estimated that at least 1 million of the 2.2 million school-aged children in the region were not in education.
 In 2024, OCHA stated that a decline in international funding had deprived 700 schools of resources, affecting 110,000 students and 6,500 teachers.